-Westminster Working Cultures (WWC) is part of the Westminster Employability Award As an optional activity, you can gain 10 points upon successful completion of participation in the WWC programme.
+Westminster Working Cultures (WWC) is part of the Westminster Employability Award As an optional activity, current 1st and 2nd year students can gain 20 points upon successful completion of participation in the WWC programme.

 About the programme